 E_k,l = (A - B)/A time 100

-, Where k and l mean the row and column of the connectome matrix respectively.
+, where k and l mean the row and column of the connectome matrix respectively.
 The variables A and B mean the number of fibers for the original edge and filtered edge respectively.
-Besides, to obtain the stability of this E_k,l we neglect for the edges with a very few numbers of fibers below 30 fibers.
+Besides, to obtain the stability of this E_k,l we neglect the edges with very few fibers below 30.